 - Men who take vardenafil will not have an erection without sexual stimulation.
 This drug is not an aphrodisiac and does not affect libido or desire.
 Having multiple intercourse sessions with one dose has not been studied.

-- You should not adjust your dose without talking to your provider first.
+- Do not adjust your dose without talking to your provider first.

 - Men who take nitrates, such as nitroglycerin, Nitro-Bid, Isordil, or Deponit should not take vardenafil.

 - Men who take Cardura, Flomax, or Hytrin for urinary symptoms should not take vardenafil.